How To Record Meetings

 If you follow our tips above on how to record meetings, you should have an excellent recording.
 Importantly, a meeting carefully recorded will allow a transcriber (or you) to produce an excellent transcript afterward.

-GET YOUR RECORDINGS TRANSCRIBED
+GET RECORDINGS TRANSCRIBED

 Once you have your recording completed, you may also need a transcript.
 We have a great guide on options to convert your audio to text which includes tips for transcribing the recording yourself, trying out various machine transcription options today or finding a reliable transcription service provider.